THE ENTREPRENEURIAL ECOSYSTEM AT WORk

-The Koffman Southern Tier Incubator, in partnership with Binghamton University and SUNY Broome, will provide entrepreneurs and startups with the knowledge and resources they need to build sustainable businesses.
-They will also have access to the schools’ skilled workforce, facilities and human resource programs such as internships and co-ops.
-Incubator programs will include a variety of workshops, seminars, mixers and mentoring.
+The Koffman Southern Tier Incubator, in partnership with Binghamton University and SUNY Broome, provides entrepreneurs and startups with the knowledge and resources they need to build sustainable businesses.
+Binghamton U run Incubator programs will include a variety of workshops, seminars, mixers and mentoring.

 HOW WE GOT HERE

 The seeds for the incubator were planted in 2012 when Binghamton University teamed up with SUNY Broome, Broome County, the city of Binghamton, and state and federal officials to imagine a facility located in the city’s urban core dedicated to providing the infrastructure needed for companies focusing on energy, electronics

 We thank Gov. Andrew Cuomo and all of our

 nearly $13 million in support for the project.